seanreads/capybara-solo/README.md

 ## Usage

-1) Create a test in the features directory (e.g., spec/features/google_index_spec.rb).
+1) Create a features directory and throw a test in there (e.g., spec/features/google_index_spec.rb).

 ```ruby
 describe "Google's home page" do